Fall Asleep Naturally: Tips for Restful Slumber

 So consider a few of these tips to find your way to better sleep:

 - Replace your mattress approximately every eight years.

-After a while, the material that was used to make your mattress is going to reflect the wear and tear of having it for an extended amount of time.
+After a while, the material used to make your mattress will reflect the wear and tear of having it for an extended amount of time.

-Years of laying the same place can take a toll on a mattress.
+Years of lying in the same place can take a toll on a mattress.